 A lot of people think ranchmen don’t ever change their clothes and will be tempted to buy them clothes as Christmas presents.
 But most just buy five or six of the same exact shirt and always wear their favorite style of Wranglers or Levis of which they usually have at least one pair set aside without cow poop stains to wear with their trout tie.
 It actually makes a little sense because they never have to go through the daily what should I wear conundrum that we women do.
 But since ranchmen are typically not very flexible when it comes to their wardrobe, I don’t recommend buying clothing for them.
 It’s best not to mess with their carefully planned and executed apparel system.

 So what can you buy a ranchman?
-Things with blades include all kinds of knives, lawnmowers, Samurai swords, windmills and chainsaws.
+Things with blades, which include all kinds of knives, lawnmowers, Samurai swords, windmills and chainsaws.
 Things with motors include power drills, air compressors, tractors, Ferraris, yachts, and Sherman tanks.
 Things with triggers include AR-15s, shotguns, pistols, Roy Roger’s horse, Zombie killer guns, and crossbows.

 As you can see, there are still lots of things that you could buy him for Christmas, but I’m guessing the ranchman on your list would be just as happy with a bucket of fudge and one of my books.